iiab/iiab/scripts/wsl2/README.md

-# Get Started with Ubuntu on windows System for Linux 2
+# Get Started with Ubuntu on Windows System for Linux 2

 1. Open a ```cmd``` prompt.
 1. The ```wsl``` windows 11 command manages Linux virtual machines